 Closing the Gap between Science and Clinical Practice for Pain Management

-There is growing awareness that chronic pain and its management is a major concern for military service members and veterans living in the United States today, many of whom were among the 2.5 million active military deployed since 2001 in Operations Enduring Freedom, Iraqi Freedom, and New Dawn in Iraq and Afghanistan.
-Among this population, chronic pain frequently coexists with other problems including mental health issues, substance abuse, and sleep disturbances.
-It is not uncommon for these issues to be treated with opiate/opioid drugs.
+There is growing awareness that pain, both acute and chronic, and its management is a significant public health concern.
+Evidence documents that Military Servicemembers and Veterans living in the United States today report pain at particularly high rates, many of whom were among the 2.5 million active military deployed since 2001 in Operations Enduring Freedom, Iraqi Freedom, and New Dawn in Iraq and Afghanistan.
+In this population, pain may be particularly complex, since it frequently coexists with other medical and mental health and substance use disorders and behavioral health and social risk factors, among other issues.

 “Relieving Pain in America: A Blueprint for Transforming Pain Prevention, Care, Education, and Research” from the National Academy of Medicine (formerly, the Institute of Medicine) and the National Pain Strategy published by the US Department of Health and Human Services have helped to usher in a period of transition in the approach to pain management.
 Informed by the acknowledgement of pain as a public health crisis, these policy statements call for a comprehensive transformation in the way pain is assessed and managed.
 Authors highlight that pain care should be patient-centered, integrated, evidence-based, multimodal and interdisciplinary, replacing the currently common approach in which pain is managed by monotherapy delivered by a single provider.
 With growing concerns over the harms associated with pharmacological and invasive medical procedures, there has been a shift towards recommendations for multimodal care that incorporates nonpharmacological approaches to pain management as first-line therapy.
 These recommendations are supported by growing evidence of their effectiveness and minimal associated risks.